Vietnam.vn - Nền tảng quảng bá Việt Nam

 1. Ingredients of mosquito coils

 Insect Repellents : Permethrin and/or pyrethrum are the most common active ingredients in mosquito coils.
-These are contact-based repellents that control and prevent the growth of harmful insects, including mosquitoes, ticks, fleas, larvae, and many others.
+These are contact-based insect repellents that control and prevent the growth of a variety of harmful insects, including mosquitoes, ticks, fleas, larvae, and many others.
 The mechanism of action is based on creating an ionic imbalance in the insect's nervous system, leading to disruption of nerve signal transmission and ultimately paralysis and death of the insect.

 Fuel and binder: Most mosquito coils contain a binder to hold the shape of the coil and facilitate burning.
 To make the coil burn slowly, fuel such as wood or coconut flour is often added.